KathyKo/PRS-PM-Project-Submission-Group10/README.md

 ## **SECTION 2: EXECUTIVE SUMMARY**

 Physical exercise is crucial for health, but incorrect execution in gyms often leads to injuries and reduced training effectiveness.
-To address this, our project introduces an AI-driven motion analysis system designed to serve as an intelligent assistant for fitness training🏋️🤸
+To address this, our project introduces motion analysis system designed to serve as an intelligent assistant for fitness training🏋️🤸

 This system is built upon the **Fit3D dataset** and integrates two core components: